axelerant/testimonials-widget/readme.txt

 When using tags only, it's possible to select from many testimonials unless you check the "Require all tags" option.
 Then only testimonials with all of those tags are selected.

+= 63.
+How do I remove the cite –? =

+In your theme's `custom.css` or `styles.css` file write the following CSS.

+.testimonialswidget_testimonial cite::before {
+	display: none;
+}

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.